 6. Reset OneDrive

 Finally, you can reset your OneDrive app and start again.
 To do this, you need to locate the OneDrive executable file (typically %localappdata%\Microsoft\OneDrive\onedrive.exe).
 Then, open the run dialog box (Win + R), enter the executable file location followed by “/reset.”
 In other words, if installed at the default location, it would be “%localappdata%\Microsoft\OneDrive\onedrive.exe /reset.”

 Press “OK,” then reopen the OneDrive app.
 Your settings will be reset, so you will need to set it up again.
 However, this should resolve any issues.
 Just follow the instruction prompts to set it up.

 Get More From Office 365, Avoid Syncing Issues and Improve Productivity

 The Microsoft Office 365 suite has a lot to offer any business.
 If your business is not yet using it or is currently using it in conjunction with legacy systems, you should strongly consider migrating.
 However, Microsoft 365 isn’t foolproof.
-A poor implementation or migration can cause syncing issues, lost data and other problems.
+A poor implementation or migration can cause many types of issues.
 Cloudficient helps businesses like yours transition smoothly to the Microsoft cloud.
 Contact us today to learn more about our solutions.